OpusVL/mtd/account_mtd_vat/doc/test-reconcile-flag-migration.md

 * Make extra sure mtd-vat-11.0 checks out OK (albeit with warning about a detached head)
   * If not, you should find another earlier tag or explicit commit number to check out.

 In the following SQL run we do the backwards migration so we have a fair test.
-If this one fails saying that the `non_mtd_reconcilable` column does not exist, that's fine for now.
+If this one fails saying that the `not_reconcilable_by_user` column does not exist, that's fine for now.

-Simply downgrading will lose the data we currently have in `is_reconcilable_by_user` and all `reconcile` flags will end up False, which we don't want as it will mess up your database and make our test more likely to pass falsely.
+Simply downgrading will lose the data we currently have in `not_reconcilable_by_user` and all `reconcile` flags will end up False, which we don't want as it will mess up your database and make our test more likely to pass falsely.

 ```
 $ docker-compose exec postgresql psql -U odoo "$DBNAME"
-mtd-vat=# ALTER TABLE account_account RENAME COLUMN is_reconcilable_by_user TO reconcile;
+mtd-vat=# ALTER TABLE account_account RENAME COLUMN not_reconcilable_by_user TO reconcile;
 mtd-vat=# \q
 ```